 At Central Ohio Periodontics, we offer several sedation options, depending on your procedure and comfort needs.
+We can help lower any type of dental anxiety you have.

 Lidocaine is the most common local anesthetic used in dentistry, however, there are many others.
 All types of numbing drugs are combined with other medications to make the numbing last longer.
 Numbing usually lasts several hours but wears off over time.

 About an hour prior to the appointment, you will be asked to take a small pill that will make you drowsy.
 By the time your companion accompanies you to our office for the appointment, you will be feeling relaxed and calm.
-We will escort you to a comfortable room and cover you with a warm, thick blanket.

 Intravenous (IV) Conscious Sedation

 IV Conscious Sedation is an effective technique for managing moderate to severe dental anxiety.
-While not as readily available in most dental offices, we believe it is a valuable tool for ensuring a patient’s complete relaxation during a procedure they would not ordinarily have had done due to extreme fear.
+While not as readily available in most dental offices, we believe it is a valuable tool for ensuring a patient’s complete relaxation during a procedure they would not ordinarily have done due to extreme fear.

 What type of sedation is right for you?